Clearview, Ontario: Attractions

 Creemore was one of the original claimants for the location of Ontario's smallest jailhouse.
-Its jailhouse, with dimensions at 4.5 metres by 6 metres, make it smaller than the other early claimants, Tweed, Ontario and Coboconk; however, others in Rodney, Ontario, Port Dalhousie, Ontario, Providence Bay, Ontario and Berens River are smaller.
+Its jailhouse, with dimensions at 4.5 metres by 6 metres, make it smaller than the other early claimants, Tweed, and Coboconk; however, others in Rodney, Port Dalhousie, Providence Bay, and Berens River are smaller.
 Today, the jail has been converted into a museum.

-There are two arenas (Stayner, Creemore), 3 Baseball Parks (Nottawa, Stayner, with the largest being in New Lowell) and 3 Golf Courses (Duntroon Highlands, Batteaux Creek Golf Club, Mad River Golf and Country Club) in Clearview.
+There are two arenas (Stayner, Creemore), three Baseball Parks (Nottawa, Stayner, with the largest being in New Lowell) and 3 Golf Courses (Duntroon Highlands, Batteaux Creek Golf Club, Mad River Golf and Country Club) in Clearview.
 The Bruce Trail runs along the Niagara Escarpment in the western part of the township, and there is a cross-country skiing centre in Duntroon.
 Devil's Glen Provincial Park, Nottawasaga Lookout and Noisy River Provincial Nature Reserves, and Nottawasaga Bluffs, New Lowell, and Carruthers Memorial Conservation Areas as well as the Mel McKean Memorial Park, Gowan Memorial Park, Ives Park, Kinsmen Participark, and Legion Park are all green spaces located within the township.
 The Stayner hay monster is located at Fernwood Farm & Market.
 It is a monster made of hay.

 The Great Northern Exhibition is held annually in Clearview Township.

 Government

-The township is administered by a Town Council with one member from each of the seven (numbered) wards, a Mayor and Deputy-mayor.
+The township is administered by a Town Council with one member from each of the seven (numbered) wards, a mayor and deputy-mayor.

 The administration of the town is divided into the Departments of Finance, Planning and Development, Public Works, an Administration staff as well as the Public Library and Fire Department.
 All the main administrative buildings of Clearview are located in Stayner.

 The 2019 approved budget for the township was $28.98 million.

 Infrastructure

 Transportation

 Major roads in Clearview include Highway 26, County Road 124, (formerly Highway 24, and a part of Hurontario Street), County Road 42 (formerly a part of Airport Road), as well as other county roads such as 7, 9, 10, and 91.
 Despite its name, Collingwood Airport is also located in Clearview.

 Clearview Public Transit is a small system that runs in the Clearview Township operating one route that connects in Wasaga Beach.
-The system started November 21, 2016 and is operated by Sinton-Landmark.
+The system started November 21, 2016, and is operated by Sinton-Landmark.

 The Simcoe County LINX inter-community bus service's 2 Wasaga Beach to Barrie route has stops in Clearview at the Brentwood Community Centre in Brentwood and the Clearview Administration Centre in Stayner.